 Event highlights 👇

-- “Responsible Tech in Practice” – join Doteveryone’s Responsible Technology Programme Lead, Sam Brown, for the premiere of our new Agile workshop designed to help organisations to reflect on the impact, and consider the potential consequences, of the tech they build.
+- “Responsible Tech in Practice” – 40 delegates joined Doteveryone’s Responsible Technology Programme Lead, Sam Brown, for the premiere of our new Agile event designed to help organisations to reflect on the impact, and consider the potential consequences, of the tech they build.

-- 3-minute “Lightning Talks” ⚡ Do you have an offer or an ask?
-This is a chance for delegates to share the work you’re doing to support the responsible tech agenda or ask for support to make something happen.
-Please register your interest in speaking in advance.
+- 3-minute “Lightning Talks” ⚡ The chance for delegates to share the work they’re doing to support the responsible tech agenda or ask for support to make something happen.

 - Head-to-head 🥊 x2 lively debates on the dilemmas of responsible tech chaired by Doteveryone’s Lydia Nicholas, digital anthropologist, and stand-up comedian.

 Drinks reception and AI showcase with Digital Catapult the UK’s leading advanced digital technology innovation centre.
 Here you’ll also have the opportunity to be among the first to experience the new Future Networks Lab. 🔬

 What is Responsible Technology?

 Responsible Technology promotes a fair, inclusive and thriving democratic society.
 It considers the context of the individual and of the public as a whole, the potential harmful consequence and safeguards against them, and is founded on fair and transparent contributions between people and technology.

 At Doteveryone, we’ve spent the past year researching the issues organisations face when trying to embed responsible technology practices in practical and tangible ways.

 From this we’ve developed an approach that will help guide organisations to assess the level of responsibility of their technology products or services as they develop them.

 Martha Lane Fox on what needs to change to make Responsible Tech the new normal

 Responsible Tech 2019 was designed to help attendees: